DEFINITION OF NGOs

 Any voluntary contribution received by NGO or income out of property held under Trust is exempted from Income Tax provided such NGO is registered u/s 12A of Income Tax Act, 1961.

 The Income Tax Department on being satisfied about the charitable character of the NGO will grant registration certificate u/s 12A of the Act.
+The Registrar may also verify the original documents as submitted.
 The registration so granted is valid for indefinite period until unless it is cancelled by the Issuing Authority.

 An NGO can avail income tax exemption by getting itself registered u/s 12A as stated above, but such registration does not provide any Tax benefit to the persons making donations.
 The Income Tax Act has certain provisions which offer tax benefits to the "donors" also.